realdavidvega/kotlin-playground/README.md

 1. Spring Boot in Kotlin
 2. FP in Kotlin and Arrow

+### Code
+1. Playground: playground with random Kotlin code, like functional programming, typeclases and coroutines

 ## JS
 ### Learning
 1. React Example: simple web app, built on Kotlin/JS + React